steve-afrin/java-11-to-17-features/switch-expressions/README.md

 `case ... :` labels (with fall through) or new `case ... ->` labels
 (with no fall through), with a further new statement for yielding a value from a switch expression.

+## To use this module

+Run the `QuarterEnumTest` class in the `org.example` package and observe that all the tests pass the assertion of the expected `QuarterEnum` value for the provided `Month` value.